written 1950

 As a method it is superior in almost every respect.

-But only where it is left to itself as in the construction of machinery, or as in the gigantic structures of engineering,
+But only where it is left to itself as in the construction of machinery, or as

 there technology reveals its true nature.